thx2001r/leftill/README.md

 * Create a UI to override recurring/planned income and expenses (when paycheck or bills vary per pay period)
 * Create a UI to log current bank account balance

+## Recurrence configuration data:
+	The structure of the recurrence configuration data is:
+		configurationID: {				(configuration IDs are unique, integer keys)
+			amount: decimal,			(amount of each recurrence)
+			description: string,		(description of the recurring transaction)
+			type: string,				("Income" or "Expense")
+			recurrence: string,			(this is the recurrence parser to use)
+			recurenceStart: string,		(short date format: "MM/DD/YYYY" zero padded MM and DD)
+			weeksRecurrence: integer,	(optional, for weekly parser: default is every week ...
+2 is every 2 weeks, etc.)
+		}
 ## Pre-requisities:
 * [Node.js](https://nodejs.org/) to be able to use the Node Package Manager (NPM)
 * [Grunt](https://gruntjs.com/) task runner command-line interface (no `sudo` necessary on Windows)